 HER EYES.
 FLAT, WAITING, ALWAYS WAITING.
 NOT PATIENT, NOT HOPELESS, BUT SUSPENDED.
 CEE.
 YCIDRA.
 MY SISTER.
 NOW MY ONLY FAMILY.
 WHEN YOU WRITE THIS DOWN, KNOW THIS: SHE WAS A SHADOW FOR MOST OF MY LIFE, A PRESENCE MARKING ITS OWN ABSENCE, OR MAYBE MINE.
 WHO AM I WITHOUT HER-THAT UNDERFED GIRL WITH THE WAITING EYES?
 HOW SHE TREMBLED WHEN WE HID FROM THE SHOVELS.
 I COVERED HER FACE, HER EYES, HOPING SHE HAD NOT SEEN THE FOOT POKING OUT OF THE GRAVE.
-ANYWAY.
-I HELD ON TO HIM BUT HE DAIL O ANYWAY.
-NO THE NOTE SAID 'SHE BE DEAD.'
-I DRAGGED MIKE BUT HE DIED ANYWAY.
-I HELD ON TO HIM BUT HE DIED ANYWAY.
+THE NOTE SAID 'SHE BE DEAD.'
+I DRAGGED MIKE TO SHELTER, The bit talked him for an hour but he died him for an hour but he died how on hour loves anyway.
 NO MORE SOMEBODIES I DIDN'T SAVE.
 NO MORE.
-MY SISTER.
-MY STORY.
+AND NOT MY SISTER.
+NO WAY.